-Overall, in my experience, supportive hiking boots are the most efficient way of properly supporting the ankles and preventing ankle injury out on the hiking trail.
+Overall, in my experience, good and supportive hiking boots are the most efficient way of properly supporting the ankles and preventing ankle injury out on the hiking trail.

 Once your ankles are strong enough, you can switch to trail running shoes or low-cut hiking shoes, especially for shorter hikes.